The Ultimate Guide to the Science of Recovery: 4 Powerful Techniques to Accelerate Healing and Boost Performance

 7. Active Recovery

-The area of The Science of Recovery is dynamic, so what suits you now may not work tomorrow.
-Evaluate the success of your rehabilitation strategy on a regular basis and make any modifications.
-Observe how your body reacts to various methods and track your development using performance indicators and self-reported comments in Science of Recovery.
+The area of the Science of Recovery is a living breathing thing, what works for you today may not work tomorrow.
+Assess the efficiency of your rehab and revise when necessary.
+Notice what works differently on your body and monitor your progress through performance metrics and self-reported feedback in Science of Recovery.

 1. Monitor Performance Measures